linode/terraform-provider-linode/website/docs/r/nodebalancer.html.md

 * `ipv6` - The Public IPv6 Address of this NodeBalancer

+* [`transfer`](#transfer) - The network transfer stats for the current month

+### transfer

+The following attributes are available on transfer:

+* `in` - The total transfer, in MB, used by this NodeBalancer for the current month

+* `out` - The total inbound transfer, in MB, used for this NodeBalancer for the current month

+* `total` - The total outbound transfer, in MB, used for this NodeBalancer for the current month

 ## Import

 Linodes NodeBalancers can be imported using the Linode NodeBalancer `id`, e.g.